ponder-sh/ponder/docs/event-sources-and-networks.md

 # Event sources & networks

-Ponder fetches event logs for each source defined in `ponder.config.js`.
-Then, Ponder processes each log using your event handler functions.
+**Sources** are EVM smart contracts, and **networks** are EVM blockchains (e.g. Ethereum mainnet, Optimism, a local Anvil node, etc).

-Each of your sources must reference a network (e.g. Ethereum mainnet, Optimism, or a local Anvil node).
+Sources and networks are specified in `ponder.config.js`.
+To fetch the event log data for a source, Ponder sends RPC requests to the corresponding `network.rpcUrl`.
+Each source must reference a network by name.
 Here's a sample `ponder.config.js` for the CryptoPunks NFT contract.

 ```js
 // ponder.config.js

 module.exports = {
   networks: {
     name: "mainnet",